mslinn/jekyll_flexible_include_plugin/README.md

    {% flexible_include '~/folder/under/home/directory/foo.html' do_not_escape='true' %}
    ```

 ## Implementation

 The top-level directory of the Jekyll web site is known as the "source folder".

+### Revision History

+ 1.1.0 Added `do_not_escape` optional parameter

+ 1.0.0 First official release

 ### TODO

 The `validate_file_name` call is commented out because mslinn did not have time
 to figure out how to modify it so that filenames relative to the home directory would work.

 ## License